caiyue1993/smms-alfred-workflow/README.md

 	- Make sure your ruby has installed rest-client gem and JSON gem.
 	- Open smms.rb and relace "/Users/caiyue/Desktop/" to the path of your wait-for-upload picture.

-## To dp
+## To do
-- Now it's only support png file which name is number
+- Now it's only support png image which name is number
 - The code isn't beautiful